You may also be interested in...

-Conjoint Analysis - Best Practice Implementation FAQ
+Conjoint - Technical Implementation FAQ

 In general for internet based (self-administered) surveys, asking users to choose between more than 3 or 4 concepts is generally not reasonable.
 The cognitive stress placed on users far outweighs the extensibility in the utility calculation.